-- Highly focused on the growing and processing of cotton, fruits, vegetables and grain (wheat, rice and corn), Uzbekistan, is also a world leader in terms of its gas, coal and uranium reserves.
-The nation’s 30 million-plus population makes it the most populous country in Central Asia (accounting for 45% of the total population in Central Asia in 2016).
+- Highly focused on the cultivation and processing of cotton, fruits, vegetables and grain (wheat, rice and corn), Uzbekistan, is also a world leader in terms of its gas, coal and uranium resources, while also said to have more than 1,800 different mineral reserves.
+The nation’s 30 million-plus population makes it the most populous country in Central Asia (accounting for 45% of the total population in Central Asia).
 This, however, has not led to the formation of a lucrative consumer market, despite the country enjoying average GDP growth of more than 8% per annum over the past decade.

-- In order to remedy this, in May 2015, the Uzbek government announced a five-year plan to modernise its industry and develop new infrastructure.
-In total, this will involve investment of US$55 billion in 900-plus new projects in the gas and petrochemical sectors, as well as the construction of new roads and airports.
-This – together with the signing of various bilateral and multilateral cooperation agreements, most notably a June 2015 undertaking regarding enhanced economic cooperation with China as part of the Belt and Road Initiative (BRI) – intends to reboot the country’s economy and bring its infrastructure up to speed.
+- In order to enhance the country’s economic competitiveness, in May 2015, the Uzbek government launched a five-year plan intended to modernise its industry and develop new infrastructure.
+In total, this involves investment of US$55 billion in 900-plus new projects in the gas and petrochemical sectors, as well as the construction of new roads and airports.
+This – together with the signing of various bilateral and multilateral co-operation agreements, most notably a June 2015 undertaking regarding enhanced economic co-operation with China as part of the Belt and Road Initiative (BRI) – is intended to reboot the country’s economy and bring its infrastructure up to speed.

 - Following years of close trade and business ties, the Sino-Uzbek relationship has continued to improve dramatically.
-In late 2013, the Uzbek government signed some US$15-billion of investment deals with regard to the exploitation of oil, gas and uranium fields.
-More recently, a new agreement was signed with China in June 2015.
-This will focus on the extension of economic co-operation as part of BRI and will see increased bilateral co-operation in a number of sectors, including business, transportation and telecommunications.
+For example, in late 2013, the Uzbek government signed some US$15-billion of investment deals with regard to the exploitation of oil, gas and uranium fields.
+More recently, a new agreement was signed with China in June 2015, which focussed on the extension of economic co-operation as part of the BRI and which will see increased bilateral co-operation in a number of sectors, including business, transportation and telecommunications.
 Bulk stock trading, infrastructure construction and the development of industrial park projects are also covered under the terms of the agreement.

-- The inflows of foreign direct investment (FDI) to Uzbekistan exceeded US$65 million in 2015, with China contributing US$128 million.
-As of the end of 2015, China’s total stock of FDI to Uzbekistan topped US$882 million, up from less than US$15 million in 2006.
+- The inflows of foreign direct investment (FDI) to Uzbekistan exceeded US$67 million in 2016, with China contributing US$179 million.
+As of the end of 2016, China’s total stock of FDI to Uzbekistan topped US$1.1 billion, up from less than US$31 million in 2007.
 Investment from Hong Kong, though, is far from significant.

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.